From Morainvilliers to Zola's house

 (10) Turn left onto Avenue du Maréchal Foch.
 This street becomes Rue de Verdun (there is a logic to this).

 After the town hall, turn right to pass in front of a wash house, head towards the railway line and continue to the church.
-100 metres after the church is the former home of Émile Zola.
+100 metres on, after the church, is Émile Zola’s former home.

-The tour continues by turning left before the church and going up Rue Buquet.
+The route continues by turning left before the church to head up Rue Buquet.
 At the T-junction, turn right onto Rue Pierre Curie.

-(11) Turn into the first street that goes up to the left.
-Shortly after the bend, turn right onto Chemin des Galères (you couldn't make it up).
+(11) Turn into the first street going uphill on the left.
+Shortly after the bend, turn right onto Chemin des Galères (you couldn’t make it up).
 Stay on the tarmac road, Chemin des Longs Boyaux.
 This leads to the D154.

 (12) Just before the D154, turn left onto Rue des Saules.
-At the next crossroads, turn right to join the D154.
+At the next junction, turn right to join the D154.
 Cross it carefully and continue straight on along Chemin de Marsinval.

-(13) At the first bend, you will find a red and white marked path (GR®1) leading off to the left.
-Take this path and follow the markings until you reach Rue de Brezolles, which joins Rue de l'Ermitage, which you took on the way there.
+(13) At the first bend, you’ll find a red and white signposted path (GR®®1) branching off to the left.
+Take this path and follow the markings until you reach Rue de Brezolles, which joins Rue de l’Ermitage, the road you took on the way out.

-(4) Cross the street and take the small path that is slightly offset to the left.
-Do not take the paved street directly opposite, which is a dead end, even for pedestrians.
+(4) Cross the street and take the small path which is slightly set back to the left.
+Do not take the tarmac road directly opposite, which is a dead end, even for pedestrians.

-Go down this path to Rue du Val Joli.
-Turn right onto this street, which continues as Rue du Chemin Creux, until you reach Rue Sainte-Anne, which you took on the way there.
+Follow this path down to Rue du Val Joli.
+Turn right onto this street, which continues as Rue du Chemin Creux, until you reach Rue Sainte-Anne, which you took on the way out.

 Follow this street to the right until you reach the centre of Bures.

-(3) At the roundabout, unlike on the way there, turn left onto Rue de la Croix de l'Orme.
-Continue straight ahead, cross the motorway via the bridge and then the D113, and go up Rue de la Vallée Maria to return to the starting point (S/E).
+(3) At the roundabout, unlike on the way there, turn left onto Rue de la Croix de l’Orme.
+Continue straight on, cross the motorway via the bridge over it, then the D113, and head up Rue de la Vallée Maria to return to the starting point (S/E).

 Waypoints